cnuernber/facial-rec/README.md

 nREPL server started on port 44507 on host localhost - nrepl://localhost:44507
 ```

-Now in emacs, vim or somewhere connect to the
-exposed port on locahost.
+Now in emacs, vim or somewhere connect to the exposed port on localhost.

 ### Find/Annotate Faces